kcech/sentilo-docs-test/docs/clients/raspberrypi_client.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We need some Node.js modules to work with our library.
-So you need to download and install the throgh *npm*.
+So you need to download and install the through *npm*.

 You can download via npm update: